Citrullin/documentation/general/0.1/how-to-guides/set-up-a-ble-ipv6-border-router.md

     sudo dpkg -i linux-image*.deb
     ```

-3. Reboot and select the kernel
+3. Reboot your system and press the SHIFT key while bootup.

-    Reboot your system and press the SHIFT key while bootup.
    You need to select the kernel version 4.11.12

-## Installation
+## Install 6LoWPAN dependencies

 :::info:
 You need to do this every session.
 So, if you close your session,